thomasantony/enjomitch-orbiter/TransX/doc/readme.txt

 SW locks/unlocks the graph, whilst allowing you to move the variable selection as before.

+Closest Approach minimization (by Enjo):
+Setting a variable's adjustment setting to Auto-Min serves the following purposes:
+1) You may use ++ or -- to find optimal value of this variable, which minimizes the Closest Approach
+2) In Maj.Ejection plan, you may do the same as in 1), but also, you may leave other variables with Auto-Min setting, which will force them to be passively minimized while changing the Ejection Date, therefore automatically finding solutions.
+3) After you've roughly found a solution in point 2), you may further minimize the Cl.
+App. by switching the Ej.
+Date to Auto-Min and pressing ++ or --

 Some functionality from the old MFD's Encounter view (surface bases) is presently lost.
 Use the Encounter MFD for now as a workaround.